Day Trade Forex : Your Best Source For Educational Forex Information

 The moral of the story is this:

 Deposit as little money with your broker as you need for trading, and withdraw your profits when they exceed a certain amount.
-Keep the rest of your trading capital in your own bank accounts which are probably
+Keep the rest of your trading capital in your own bank accounts which should be

 government-insured.